kuljas/Data-Science/web_scraping/README.md

-Idea is to scrape internet and create NBA data.
+Idea is to scrape data from the internet and create NBA data.